kukynas/K1-Max/Upgrades/XY Joints/README.md

 # Print setting for XY joints and additional assembly/sourcing info
-Print with ASA, ABS, PA6/12, PET or any other high temp material, 30% infill, 0.16mm layer hight with support as per slicer sample attachet
+Print with ASA, ABS, PA6/12, PET or any other high temp material, 30% infill, 0.16mm layer hight with support as per sliced sample attached

 Tolerances are really tigth to prevent potential wobble over time but trimming is not necessary, push/pull the rods couple of times